DAVID VAN EDWARDS

 And here is a close-up of the bow from the first picture.

 Many makers have made their own versions of this bow and here is ours in figured snakewood with boxwood fittings.
-The stick length is 762mm and the weight is 83 grams.
+The stick length is 762mm and the weight is 91 grams.
+The stick is straighter when fully up to tension.

 EARLY VIELLE AND FIDDLE BOWS